MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/how-to-print-general-ledger-setup-information.md

 ---
     title: Print General Ledger Setup Information [DE]
-    description: Before you use the German version of Business Central in the daily business, you can run the G/L Setup Information report to display the master data that you have set up.
+    description: Before using the German version of Business Central, you can run the G/L Setup Information report to display the master data that you have set up.

     author: SorenGP